google/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 ## The Accessibility score {: #a11y }

 The Accessibility score is a weighted average of all the accessibility audits.
-See [Scoring Details][details] for a full list of how each audit is weighted.
+See [Scoring Details][details]{:.external} for a full list of how each audit is weighted.
 The heavier-weighted audits have a bigger impact on your score.

 Each accessibility audit is pass or fail.
 Unlike the Performance audits, a page doesn't get